-2.28 billion people live in countries where DHIS2 is used.
+2.30 billion people live in countries where DHIS2 is used.
 Read the stories told by users of DHIS2 and learn how people are using DHIS2 to address challenges and solve problems in various domains.
+You can find even more user stories and discussions about best practices for DHIS2 on our Community of Practice.

 DHIS2 is being used by two TNC Africa Programs for monitoring and evaluation, and tracking the engagement of beneficiaries.